Traditional Japanese House Floor Plan: An Easy Guide

 2. Multi-use tiles

 Japanese roof tiles are especially known for their soundproofing and fireproofing properties.
-They also offer good ventilation, which is great for the summer.
+They also offer good ventilation, which is great in the summer.

 3. Durable